Yes, pumpkin spice can be considered basic, but there’s a time and place for seasonal treats.

 Pumpkin pancakes for everyone!

 With four locations in Tucson and one in Oro Valley, First Watch has a convenient location for everyone in town.
-Head there for a tower of pumpkin pancakes, and feel good while you’re filling up.
+Head on over for a tower of pumpkin pancakes.

 For more information, visit firstwatch.com.